 Virtual mail subscriptions.
-The rise of the gig economy and the increase in remote work have resulted in an increasing number of small businesses operating out of a home or personal address.
-Our virtual mail subscription, or LZ Virtual Mail, protects our customers' personal information by providing an independent business address.
+The rise of the gig economy and remote work have resulted in an increasing number of small businesses operating out of a home or personal address.
+Our virtual mail subscription protects our customers' personal information by providing an independent business address.
 It also provides our customers flexibility by allowing them to check their mail from anywhere.
 Our virtual mail services include mail receipt, sorting, digitization, check depository services, and shipment or storing of select mail.